 To ensure the correct operation of the various emissions-related components and systems, a diagnostic program was developed and installed in the vehicle's on-board computer.
 The program has several procedures and diagnostic strategies.
 Each procedure or diagnostic strategy is made to monitor the operation of, and run diagnostic tests on, a specific emissions-related component or system.
 These tests ensure the system is running correctly and is within the manufacturer's specifications.
-On OBD2 systems, these procedures and diagnostic strategies are called "Monitors."
+On OBD 2 systems, these procedures and diagnostic strategies are called "Monitors."

-Currently, fifteen Monitors are supported by OBD2 systems.
-Additional monitors may be added as a result of Government regulations as the OBD2 system grows and matures.
-Not all vehicles support all fifteen Monitors.
-Additionally, some Monitors are supported by "spark ignition" vehicles only, while others are supported by "compression ignition" vehicles only.
+Currently, a maximum of eleven Monitors are used in OBD 2 systems.
+Additional monitors may be added as a result of Government regulations as the OBD 2 system grows and matures.
+Not all vehicles support all eleven Monitors.